MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Launch maximized

-Defines whether the Terminal will launch as maximized or not.
+Defines whether the Terminal will launch as maximized to fill the entire screen or in a window.

 **Property name:** `launchMode`